bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    artifacts are searched (Use the **Up Button** and **Down Button** to change the order).
-The general search order in the dependency graph is *breadth first*, but the order that you define here is the search order that will be used at a specific node when searching the graph.
+The general search order in the dependency graph is *breadth first*, but the order that you define here is the search order that will be used on a specific node when searching the graph.

    Clicking the *Add* button brings up a dialog with a selection box, in which any of the projects that are currently present in the workspace may be selected as required project.
-Closed projects or projects, that are already (directly) required, can not be selected.
+Closed projects or projects that are already (directly) required, cannot be selected.

    Selecting an entry in the table and subsequently clicking the *Remove* button removes a project dependency.